-An actuarial valuation of the London Borough of Ealing Pension Fund was carried out as at 31 March 2010 to determine the contribution rates with effect from 1 April 2011 to 31 March 2014.
-The results of the valuation are contained in our report dated 31 March 2011.
+An actuarial valuation of the London Borough of Ealing Pension Fund was carried out as at 31 March 2013 to determine the contribution rates for the period 1 April 2014 to 31 March 2017.

-On the basis of the assumptions adopted, the valuation revealed that the value of the Fund's assets of £610 million represented 70% of the Funding Target of £868 million at the valuation date.
-The valuation also showed that a common rate of contribution of 12.1% of pensionable pay per annum was required from employers.
+On the basis of the assumptions adopted, the Fund's assets of £800 million represented 72% of the Fund's past service liabilities of £1,116 million (the "Funding Target") at the valuation date.
+The deficit at the valuation date was therefore £316 million.

+The valuation also showed that a common rate of contribution of 13.5% of pensionable pay per annum was required from employers.
 The common rate is calculated as being sufficient, together with contributions paid by members, to meet all liabilities arising in respect of service after the valuation date.
+It allows for the new LGPS benefit structure effective from 1 April 2014.